zeekus/textfiles/pschism_build_document_with_spack.md

 spack dependencies --installed name
 ```

-## Step by Step setup of Spack, MPI, and Pschism
+## The main area: Step by Step setup of Spack, MPI, and Pschism
 ---

+Reader notes.
+Please be aware the following notion tells the reader they need to take some action.
+- [ ] Action item.
+This may keep you/me on task.

 ### Step 1: *Hardware Checks*
 ---------------------------